Marked point processes intensity estimation using sparse group Lasso method applied to locations of lucrative and cooperative banks in mainland France: Asymptotic result

+Condition~\ref{C:mu} expresses what we mean by increasing the amount of data.
+We assume that the mean number of points is a sequence tending to $\infty$ as $n\to \infty$.
 Condition~\ref{C:MAS} is very specific to the composite likelihood $\ell(\bbeta)$.
 This condition is an extension of the one considered by ~\citet{coeurjolly2025regularization} for univariate Poisson likelihood.
 It allows us to prove Lemma~\ref{lem} establishing the consistency of $\ell^{(1)}(\bbeta^\star)$.
+The first part of Condition~\ref{C:MAS}, $p^4/\mu\to0$, is probably the most informative: it means that the number of covariates can diverge to $\infty$ but not too quickly.
 Finally, Conditions~\ref{C:sgl1}-\ref{C:sgl2} are specific to the sparse group lasso penalty introduced in this paper and provide the necessary compromise to be considered, in order to ensure first, the consistency of $\hat \bbeta$ and second, an oracle type property.
+These conditions are extensions of the conditions on the regularization parameters imposed by~\citet{coeurjolly2025regularization} to prove that the univariate Poisson likelihood with adaptive Lasso penalization, for instance, leads to a consistent estimator and to a procedure which identifies informative covariates.

 \begin{lemma} Under \ref{C:mu}-\ref{C:MAS}, the following statements hold. \\ (i) For any $\bbeta\in \R^p$ such that $\|\bbeta-\bbeta^\star\|=O_\P(\sqrt{p/\mu})$

 (ii) For any $\bk\in \R^p$ (with $\|\bk\|\le K<\infty$) and $t\in (0,1)$,